evan-l-munson/saotd/README.md

   - Sentiment Calculation

-      - `Scores` calculates the Sentiment Scores using the [Bing Lexicon Dictionary](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html) that will account for sentiment by hashtag or topic.
+      - `tweet_scores` calculates the Sentiment Scores using the [Bing Lexicon Dictionary](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html) that will account for sentiment by hashtag or topic.
-      - `PosNeg.Words` determines and displays the most positive and negative words within the Twitter data.
+      - `posneg_words` determines and displays the most positive and negative words within the Twitter data.
-      - `Min.Scores` determines the minimum scores for either the entire dataset or the minimum scores associated with a hashtag or topic analysis.
+      - `tweet_min_scores` determines the minimum scores for either the entire dataset or the minimum scores associated with a hashtag or topic analysis.
-      - `Max.Scores` determines the maximum scores for either the entire dataset or the maximum scores associated with a hashtag or topic analysis.
+      - `tweet_max_scores` determines the maximum scores for either the entire dataset or the maximum scores associated with a hashtag or topic analysis.

   - Visualizations

-      - `Corpus.Distribution` determines the scores distribution for the entire Twitter data corpus.
+      - `tweet_corpus_distribution` determines the scores distribution
+        for the entire Twitter data corpus.
-      - `Distribution` determines the scores distribution by hashtag or topic for Twitter data.
+      - `tweet_distribution` determines the scores distribution by hashtag or topic for Twitter data.
-      - `Boxplot` displays the distribution scores of either hashtag or topic Twitter data.
+      - `tweet_box` displays the distribution scores of either hashtag or topic Twitter data.
-      - `ViolinPlot` displays the distribution scores of either hashtag or topic Twitter data.
+      - `tweet_violin` displays the distribution scores of either hashtag or topic Twitter data.
-      - `TimeScale` displays how the Twitter data sentiment scores through time.
+      - `tweet_time` displays how the Twitter data sentiment scores through time.
-      - `WorldMap` displays the location of a Tweet across the globe by hashtag or topic.
+      - `tweet_worldmap` displays the location of a Tweet across the globe by hashtag or topic.

 ## Example